 Aid your sexual comfort with vaginal lubricants.

 - Lubricants can be used just before sex.
 They are placed on your and your partner’s (if any) external genitals and on sexual toys and aids.
 Lubricants provide comfort and pleasure for insertive or penetrative sex.

-- Water-based lubricants include Astroglide, Sylk, Good Clean Love, K-Y Sensitive Jelly and Slippery Stuff. * Avoid products with glycerin, parabens or which claim to be warming or arousing.
+- Water-based lubricants include Astroglide, Slippery Stuff, Good Clean Love, K-Y Sensitive, SYLK Personal Lubricant, and Wet Original Gel Lubricant. * Avoid products with glycerin, parabens, or which claim to be warming or arousing.
 These can irritate.

 - Talk with your doctor if you have any vaginal pain.

 Vulvar soothing cream helps side effects of estrogen depletion.